Blood Rites (film): Production

-Blood Rites marked Andy Milligan's first color film.
+Blood Rites was Andy Milligan's first color film.
 In order to find a setting for the film, Milligan scouted for locations where he could film in Staten Island, in which he found an old country estate that was built in the late 1800s.
 Because of the film's extremely low budget of around $13,000, Milligan held several different roles during production.
 On top of being the film's writer and director, Milligan also worked as the film's costume designer and created all the costumes himself.
-The camera equipment used in filming was all owned by Milligan so he didn't have to rent equipment in order to film, this also cut production costs by over $2,000.
-Milligan also filmed the movie on short ends; using old and leftover 16mm film reels from other local film productions.
+Milligan also saved over $2,000 on production costs by using camera equipment he already owned; additionally, the film was shot on short ends, using old and leftover 16mm film reels from other local film productions.

 The film's gory special effects were limited and had to be used effectively under a limited budget.
 This included using organs from animals and other practical effects.